 What I Love About This Keto Chicken Tikka Masala:

-This tikka masala chicken is one of those low carb dinners that’s got it alllll:
+This tikka masala chicken is one of those keto dinners that’s got it alllll:

 - Perfect for meal prep

 - Greek yogurt: The gentle acidity of the greek yogurt makes the yogurt marinated chicken extra juicy and tender in no time at all.
 Don’t skip!